leah-massey/CV/README.md

 **Palava** (November 2018 - June 2022)
 Production Manager

-- Managing the Design & Production Critical Path.
-- Creator of Palava's Heritage Knitwear - 100% British garments, from sheep to final knit.
-- Leading Palava's Heritage projects.
-- In charge of sampling, fabric sourcing, production of garments and cloth, photoshoots & copy.
-- Implementing sustainable practise - plastic free packaging and minimising waste during production.
+- Initialised, created and creatively directed Palava’s best selling product - a collection of heritage knitwear that was 100% British, from sheep to final knit.
+The collection received attention from the National Press for its sustainability credentials and quality.

+- Created and maintained the company’s Critical Path structure, making production more efficient and allowing Palava to bring collection launches forwards, generating an extra 2 months revenue each season.

+- Budgeted the entire production run each season - producing detailed and  interactive costings sheets  (my love for Excel was born here and maybe hinted at where I was heading :-) )

+- Oversaw production from design inception through to cloth manufacture (Turkey) and garment manufacture (UK), communicating updates across entire team, keeping team engaged and excited during intense production periods

 **Studio Reed** (Jan 2016 - March 2018)
 PA to Director